EusthEnoptEron/Mangaroll/README.md

 It's possible to fetch manga/comics from online sources.
 In order to get this to work, you will need to create a file called `services.json`.

-In all directories that are scanned for manga (currently the "Manga" and the "Comics" directory) you can place a `services.json` that contains a list of remote services that may provide manga or comics.
+Currently, you can place a file called `services.json` in your "Manga" folder that contains a list of remote services that may provide manga or comics.

 The file is a simple array of objects, and there are two ways of defining a service: either by providing a pair of URLs to a compliant web server, or by describing how to directly fetch the images through CSS selectors (see [Service Configs](https://github.com/EusthEnoptEron/Mangaroll/wiki/Service-Configs)).